 Field-hunting tip

-Look in oxidized zones of phosphate-rich iron ore deposits country — that is the host setting where beraunite typically forms.
+Look in oxidized zones of phosphate-rich iron ore deposits country, the host setting where beraunite typically forms.
 If you start seeing strengite, cacoxenite, rockbridgeite in float, you are in the right ground.
 Field specimens usually show a radial aggregates, botryoidal, crusts, prismatic crystals habit, so train your eye for that shape before scanning the outcrop.